-Secured business loans are types of secured finance designed for businesses that own commercial property, vehicles, machinery or other business assets, and can be used by directors who don’t want to offer a personal guarantee.
-There’s a range of options to choose from and the amount you can borrow depends on the value of the assets you’re using as security.Secured business loan
+Secured business loans are designed for businesses that own commercial property, vehicles, machinery or other qualifying business assets.
+They can also be used by directors who don’t want to offer a personal guarantee in order to secure funding.Secured business loan

 The longer the loan term, the lower your monthly repayments are likely to be.
 This can benefit your business from a cash flow perspective, but it’s also important to consider the total loan cost.
 Your Funding Options expert can talk you through this.

-For this reason, secured finance can be a viable option for startups that haven't been trading for long or companies that don’t have a perfect credit file.
-A personal guarantee might be required.
+For this reason, secured finance could be a viable option for startups that haven't been trading for long, or companies that don’t have a perfect credit rating.

 You can’t get a secured business loan if you don’t have a business asset to use as security, or do but aren’t willing to offer it as security for a loan (for example, because you don’t want to risk losing it if you can’t meet the repayments).
 Remember: if you don’t repay your business loan the lender can sell the asset to recoup the costs.

 It’s likely that you’ll have to pay upfront costs when taking out secured finance.
 For instance, if you’re using property as security, you may have to pay valuation fees and legal fees if the lender puts a legal charge on it.
 You will still have to meet the costs of valuation if your loan is declined or you are offered a smaller amount.

 It can take longer to get a secured business loan because of the lender’s due diligence processes.
 It’s a good idea to have all your relevant business paperwork together when you apply, to avoid any unnecessary delays.

 An unsecured business loan doesn't require you to offer business assets as security.
 However, the lender still needs to feel confident that you can repay in order to lend to your business, so they will look closely at its credit rating and trading history.